- What do I need to know about pain control?

 Non-steroidal anti-inflammatory drugs

 Non-steroidal anti-inflammatory drugs (NSAIDs) work a lot like aspirin (see list in Table 1).
-Either alone or used with other medicines, NSAIDs can help control pain and inflammation.
+Either alone or used with other medicines, NSAIDs can help control pain.
 Before you take any NSAIDs or other non-opioids, ask your doctor, pharmacist, or nurse if it’s safe for you to take it with your other medicines, and how long you can take it.

 Precautions when taking NSAIDs

-Some people have problems that NSAIDs may make worse.
+Some people are at increased risk of complications related to NSAIDS.
 In general, NSAIDs should be avoided by people who:

 - Are allergic to aspirin or any other NSAIDs